Legio I Italica: one of the Roman legions. Its name means "the Italian legion".

 During the reign of Severus' son and successor Caracalla, the southern border of Dacia, which coincided with the rivers Olt and Danube, was pushed some fifty kilometers to the east.
 The Romans built a wall (the Limes Transalutanus), which began very close to Novae.
 It is impossible that soldiers of I Italica were not involved in the construction of this fortification.

 Several inscriptions prove that during the reign of Severus Alexander, (subunits of) I Italica stayed a Salonae (modern Split) on the Dalmatian coast, but the legion itself stayed at Novae.
-In 273, soldiers of this unit (and four other legions) were involved in road building activity in Jordan, as is attested in an inscription from Qasr el-Azraq.
+A Greek inscription from Novae mentions how citizens from nearby Dionysopolis erect a statue of the emperor Gordian III (r.238-244) in the legionary base; it confirms that Gordian defeated hostile forces in the area, as mentioned in the Historia Augusta.note In 273, soldiers of this unit (and four other legions) were involved in road building activity in Jordan, as is attested in an inscription from Qasr el-Azraq.

 Generally speaking, however, I Italica stayed on the Danube.
 Even at the beginning of the fifth century, it was still guarding the Danube, although at this time, it had been divided into two halfs: one was still at Novae, the other at Sexaginta Prista (modern Ruse).